Torre del Lago & Viareggio

 The occasional work-stoppage aside, Italy has a great train system, so you can get here from wherever you land, but the closest major airport is Pisa International Airport.
 Direct rail lines connect to Pisa Centrale station, from where there are trains going to Torre del Lago, Viareggio, and Camaiore -- taking under 30 minutes and costing between 2.50 to 3.40 euros for the local train (the "Intercity" is more expensive, and only a bit faster).
 Make sure you validate your train ticket manually after your purchase, which means getting it stamped at the station machine before you board.
 Trains run until around 8pm.
 See schedules and fares at Trenitalia.

 Taxis are expensive from Pisa airport to Torre del Lago but CTT / VAI provides bus services in and around the area.

 Many area beaches are private, you pay to use them and their deck chairs and umbrellas.
 But you can walk along the shoreline and take a dip wherever you like, even if not a bathing establishment customer.
 One busy stretch of beach is free-access.

-La Lecciona Beach, end of viale Europa, along pathway, then towards the sea.
-A busy free beach, popular with gay men, but no beach bars or umbrellas, so bring your own.
+In the Migliarino-San Rossore-Massaciuccoli natural park, La Lecciona Beach, lies between Viareggio and Marina di Torre del Lago.
+Take the pathway from viale Europa, just beyond Boca TdL, and turn left towards the sea.
+This free beach is popular with gay men, but there are no beach cafes or umbrellas, so bring your own gear.
 Vendors pass regularly selling water, soda, and ice-cream.
-The surrounding forest is cruisy day and night, but local police often patrol here.
+The surrounding dunes and woodlands are cruisy day and night, but local police often patrol the area.